 There are expenses in this game.
 Gas, internet access, putting pictures on legitimate websites that agents or managers use to submit, such as Casting Networks or Actors Access.
 You might also have to pay babysitters for other children (not allowed on set and shouldn’t be brought to auditions), or take time off work.
 It is FAR more likely that you will spend money on this hobby, rather than make it!

 Multiples get a large share of jobs.
-In California, and on most SAGAFTRA related projects, kids aged 2-5 can only work 3 hours.
+In California, and on most SAGAFTRA related projects, kids aged 2-5 can be on set for 6 hours but can only work for 3 hours (CA law says their “work day” must include 3 hours of work and 3 hour of “rest and relaxation”).
 For this reason, producers prefer to hire twins so that they can get almost a full work day out of them (3 hours each, would be 6 hours of camera time).
 Healthy, identical multiples are in demand!
 At age 6, the labor law allows a few more hours, and most kids can read by then, so 6 year olds that are small for their age or appear younger tend to work more.
 Babies do quite a bit of print (magazines, ads) modeling, since the work hours are not so much of an issue in that world.
 In film television and commercials, babies are most often hired in groups as a back up, and they are hired as extras (since they can’t talk) which doesn’t pay much.
 See what we mean about being realistic?
 Not a lot of jobs are available, and you aren’t going to get rich from your child’s modeling career as a toddler.